Space-efficient Data Structure for Next/Previous Larger/Smaller Value Queries: Introduction

 Next/previous smaller value queries were motivated from the parallel computing~\cite{DBLP:journals/jal/BerkmanSV93}, and have application in constructing compressed suffix trees~\cite{DBLP:conf/spire/OhlebuschFG10}.
 If all elements in $A$ are distinct, one can answer both the next and previous smaller queries using Fischer and Heun's encoding for answering range minimum queries~\cite{DBLP:journals/siamcomp/FischerH11}.
 For the general case, Ohlebusch et al.~\cite{DBLP:conf/spire/OhlebuschFG10} proposed the $(3n+o(n))$-bit encoding for supporting range minimum and next/previous smaller value queries in $O(1)$ time.
 Fischer~\cite{DBLP:journals/tcs/Fischer11} improved the space to $2.54n+o(n)$ bits while maintaining the same query time.
-More precisely, their data structure uses the \textit{colored 2d-min heap} on $A$, which is a 2d-min heap on $A$ with the coloring on its nodes.
-Since the effective entropy of the colored 2d-min heap on $A$ is $2.54n-\Theta(\log n)$ bits~\cite{DBLP:journals/dam/MerliniSV04}, the encoding of \cite{DBLP:journals/tcs/Fischer11} is succinct.
+More precisely, their data structure uses the \textit{colored 2d-min heap} on $A$, which is a 2d-min heap on $A$ with a bichromatic coloring on its nodes.
+Fischer~\cite{DBLP:journals/tcs/Fischer11} showed that the proposed data structure is succinct by proving that two arrays with distinct colored 2d-min heaps yield the different query answers (the effective entropy of the colored 2d-min heap on $A$ is $2.54n-\Theta(\log n)$ bits~\cite{DBLP:journals/dam/MerliniSV04}).
 For any $q \ge 1$, the encoding of \cite{DBLP:journals/tcs/Fischer11} also supports the range $q$-th minimum queries in $O(1)$ time~\cite{DBLP:journals/tcs/JoS16}.

 From the above, the encoding of Fischer~\cite{DBLP:journals/tcs/Fischer11} directly gives a $(5.08n+o(n))$-bit data structure for answering the range $q$-th minimum/maximum queries and next/previous larger/smaller value queries in $O(1)$ time by maintaining the data structures of both colored 2d-min and max heaps.
 Jo and Satti~\cite{DBLP:journals/tcs/JoS16} improved the space to (i) $4n+o(n)$ bits if there are no consecutive equal elements in $A$ and (ii) $4.585n+o(n)$ bits for the general case while supporting all the queries in $O(1)$ time.
 They also showed that if the query time is not of concern, the space of (ii) can be improved to $4.088n+o(n)$ bits.
 Recently, Tsur~\cite{DBLP:journals/ipl/Tsur19} improved the space to $3.585n$ bits if there are no consecutive equal elements in $A$ and $3.701n$ bits for the general case.
 However, their encoding does not support the queries efficiently ($O(n)$ time for all queries).